Santos FC (youth): B team

 Created in 2015 as Santos under-23 squad, the side acted mainly as a transition between the under-20 to the professional team.
 The B-team played in the Copa Paulista, before being disbanded in 2020.

 In 2021, Santos again played in the Copa Paulista, but with the same team which played in the Campeonato Brasileiro de Aspirantes, mainly composed by under-20 players.

+Other players under contract

+Players above the age of 21 and unable to play for the under-20 team or lower.